 The weather is pretty good in Busan.
 The summers can be pretty hot (up to 30 degrees) and humid.
 The winters can be pretty cold (less than 1 degree).
 Many Koreans will complain about the heat, but after living in Taiwan I didn't find the heat or humidity to be too much.
 I saw snow flakes fly once, but it never stuck on the ground.

 While they may not compare to other beaches in Asia, Busan is still known for it's beaches.
 In the summer hundreds of thousands of Koreans head to the beach at the same time.
 And the beach that they usually go to is Haeundae beach.
-On a Saturday or Sunday during the summer finding a spot on the beach can be pretty difficult as it's packed elbow to elbow with weekend warriors.
+On a Saturday or Sunday during the summer finding a spot on the beach can be pretty difficult as it's crowded with weekend warriors.
 The waters can be also crowded with people swimming and jetskis zooming around.
 Many of the teacher interviews were filmed on Haeundae beach.

 Gwangalli beach is a smaller beach near Gwangan station.
 It is located west of Haeundae more towards the center of the city.
 It has more of an urban vibe as it's surrounded by buildings and the Gwangan bridge just offshore.
 It holds a fireworks show once a year in October.